MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxelements/nc-acxelements-evt_acx_streamaudioengine_retrieve_presentation_position.md

 title: EVT_ACX_STREAMAUDIOENGINE_RETRIEVE_PRESENTATION_POSITION
 ms.date: 09/20/2021
 targetos: Windows
-description: TBD - EVT_ACX_STREAMAUDIOENGINE_RETRIEVE_PRESENTATION_POSITION tells the driver that a request to retrieve the presentation position has been made???.
+description: The EVT_ACX_STREAMAUDIOENGINE_RETRIEVE_PRESENTATION_POSITION callback function is implemented by the driver and is called to retrieve the current position within the audio data being rended to the stream audio engine node.
 prerelease: true
 req.assembly:
 req.construct-type: function